-3.8.14 Pet Care Facilities in a General Business District, Neighborhood Mixed Use District, or a General Industrial District shall be allowed only by Special Permit from the Planning Board, and further only upon Site Plan Approval by the Town of Wilmington Planning Board.
+3.8.14 Pet Care Facilities in a General Business District, Highway Industrial District, Neighborhood Mixed Use District, or a General Industrial District shall be allowed only by Special Permit from the Planning Board, and further only upon Site Plan Approval by the Town of Wilmington Planning Board.
 Pet Care Facilities shall also be subject to the following minimum Special Permit criteria:

-Use to be allowed in General Business District, Neighborhood Mixed Use District, and General Industrial Districts only:
+Use to be allowed in the General Business District, Highway Industrial District, Neighborhood Mixed Use District, or a General Industrial District only.

-Pet Care Facilities shall be allowed in free standing buildings only having a minimum square footage of 15,000 square feet, inclusive of all floors dedicated to any use allowed by this Section;
+Pet Care Facilities shall have a minimum of 3,000 square feet of area, inclusive of all floors dedicated to any use allowed by this Section, and exclusive of any exterior area.